chainables/chainable/README.md

                         .empty(String.class)        // Start with empty chain of strings .chainIndexed((s, i) -> p + alphabet[i.intValue()]) // Append each alphabet item to the parent
                         .first(alphabet.length)); // Limit the children chain to the size of the alphabet

+        // Prepare a listing of the permutations String text = permutationsUptoLength5 = permutations
+            .notBelowWhere(t -> t.value().length() >= maxLength) // Limit tree depth to 5 levels
+            .breadthFirst()                                      // Create chain from breadth-first traversal .afterFirst()                                        // Skip the empty root
+            .join(", ");

+        System.out.println(text);
   ```

+The beginning of the output text, which lists all the permutations of *a*, *b*, and *c*, up to 3 letters in length, will be: `a, b, c, aa, ab, ac, ba, bb, bc, ca, cb, cc, aaa, aab, ...`

 > :triangular_flag_on_post: To do...